-• "CP Directory Entries for PERFSVM Machines in a Four-Member SSI Complex" on page 53
+• "CP Directory Entries for PERFSVM Machines in a Four-Member SSI Complex" on page 53 xviii z/VM: 7.3 Performance Toolkit Guide

 Part 1.
 Overview and Preparation

 The topics in this section introduce you to Performance Toolkit for z/VM.